Packers searching for gameday employees at job fairs next week

-GREEN BAY, Wis.
-(WSAW) - The Green Bay Packers continue to prepare for the upcoming season as normal, and will be in search of employees for the guest services and security departments to assist at all Packers home games and events.
+The Green Bay Packers continue to prepare for the upcoming season as normal, and will be in search of employees for the guest services and security departments to assist at all Packers home games and events.

 Walk-in job fairs will be held on Monday, June 29, and Tuesday, June 30 from 4 to 7 p.m. at The Turn in Titletown, located to the west of Lambeau Field.
 Applicants may park in the Titletown parking lot off Lombardi Avenue or in Lambeau Field parking lots 5 and 6 on the west side of the stadium off Ridge Road.